Aximilius/Endersteel/README.md

 - Added Endersteel Deposit

 # Future Plans
-- Add full suite of tools and armor
+- Add armor
-  - Potentially with their own special effects
+  - Potentially with special effects
 - Allow the use of Endersteel blocks as a beacon base